-HIST 465 Adv Studies in European Hist
+HIST 465 Adv Studies in European History 3

 A research seminar that examines topics in European history.
 The seminar will explore historiographical issues and research strategies.
 Students will write a research paper.
-Topics will vary.
-Students may not take courses under this number more than once.
-Topics include the Reformation and Modern Europe.
+Course content will vary.
+Topics will include, but are not restricted to, the Reformation and Modern Europe.
+Course may be repeated for credit provided the subject matter is different on each occasion.
 (3-0)

-HIST 475 Adv Studies In Latin Amer Hist
+HIST 475 Adv Studies In Latin American History 3

-A research seminar that examines selected topics in Latin American history and may include "Spanish Frontier in North America" or "Colonial New Mexico".
+A research seminar that examines selected topics in Latin American history and may include "Spanish Frontier in North America" or "Colonial New Mexico."
 The seminar will explore historiographical issues and research strategies.
 Students will write a research paper.
-Topics will vary.
-Students may not take courses under this number more than once.
+Course content will vary.
+Course may be repeated for credit provided the subject matter is different on each occasion.
 (3-0)

-HIST 485 Adv Studies in U.S. History
+HIST 485 Adv Studies in U.S. History 3

 A research seminar that examines selected topics in United States history.
 The seminar will explore historiographical issues and research strategies.
 Students will write a research paper.
-Students may not take courses under this number more than once.
-Topics may include America since 1945, Western/ Southwestern history and Colorado history.
+Course content will vary.
+Course may be repeated for credit provided the subject matter is different on each occasion.
 (3-0)

-HIST 496 Research Senior Seminar
+HIST 496 Research Senior Seminar 4